powsybl/powsybl.github.io/pages/documentation/simulation/powerflow/hades2.md

 **bilanPV**
 The `bilanPV` property is an optional property that defines if the slack bus should be a voltage controlled bus.
 The default value of this parameter is `false`.

-**computedConnectedComponentNumber**
-The `computedConnectedComponentNumber` property is an optional property that defines the number of the connected components to simulate.
-If `computedConnectedComponentNumber` is 0, the calculation is done on all the calculable connected components.
-The default value of this parameter is `1`.

-**countriesToBalance**
-The `countriesToBalance` property is an optional property that defines the list of [ISO-3166](https://en.wikipedia.org/wiki/ISO_3166-1) country codes used for unbalance redistribution.
-If this parameter is not set, there is no redistribution.

 **dcCosphi**
 The `dcCosphi` property is an optional property that defines the `cos(φ)` used during simulation.
 The default value of this parameter is `1`.

-**dcUseTransformerRatio**
-The `dcUseTransformerRatio` property is an optional property that defines if ratio of transformers should be used in the flow equations.
-The default value of this parameter is `true`.
-It used to be false until the version 2.15.0 of `hades2-integration`.

 **dcVoltageCoeff225**
 The `dcVoltageCoeff225` property is an optional property that defines the multiplication factor of the nominal voltage